-We follow the Rising Stars scheme of work which encompasses the programmes of study set out in the national curriculum.
+Teachers are supported in their teaching of the computing curriculum with units from the Rising Stars scheme of work 'Switched on Computing' which encompasses the programmes of study set out in the national curriculum.
 The scheme sets out a different unit of work for each half term and pupils spend at least an hour a week developing their skills.
-With Fizzbooks and Ipads pupils also use ICT to support other areas of the curriculum when not in the ICT suite.
+With Ipads pupils also use ICT to support other areas of the curriculum when not in the ICT suite.

 In Year 6 pupils have the opportunity to become digital leaders.
-These are our computing experts and have a wide range of responsibilities across school including: supporting younger children, taking charge of social media forums and blogs, creating videos for the resource centre and leading on E-Safety issues.
+These are our computing experts and have a wide range of responsibilities across school including: supporting younger children, taking charge of social media forums and blogs, creating content for the website and leading on E-Safety issues.

 Pupils at Wigton Moor are acutely aware of the dangers presented by the on-line world and are regularly taught how to keep themselves safe.
-We do not have a 'locked down' system in school instead we manage resources carefully in order for children to learn when incident occur.
+We do not have a 'locked down' system in school instead we manage resources carefully in order for children to learn when incidents do occur.